nagendramishr/mini-rag-quickstart/README.md

 git clone https://github.com/nagendramishr/mini-rag-quickstart.git
 ```

-Edit the first three lines of bin/setup.sh as shown below with the correct values for your resource group,
+Edit the first three variables of bin/setup.sh as shown below with the correct values for the resources your created.

 ```
 >head -5 bin/setup.sh